Reconstructing the topology of clones: Topological Clones

 \subsection{Topological Birkhoff and openness}

 When $\mathcal C$ is a class of algebras with common signature $\tau$, then $\PPPfin(\mathcal C)$ denotes the class of all finite products of algebras from $\mathcal C$.
-The following is an strengthening of Theorem~\ref{thm:birkhoff} for certain function clones.
+The following is a variant of Theorem~\ref{thm:birkhoff} for certain function clones.

 \begin{thm}[Bodirsky and Pinsker~\cite{Topo-Birk}] Let $\mathscr C, \mathscr D$ be closed function clones acting on countable sets $C$, $D$ respectively such that $\mathscr C$ is oligomorphic and such that the algebra $(D;\mathscr D)$ is finitely generated.
 Then there exists a surjective continuous homomorphism $\xi\colon \mathscr C\To \mathscr D$ if and only if $(D;\mathscr D)\in \HSPfin(C;\mathscr C)$ for some indexing of those algebras. \end{thm}